filosganga/batcher/README.md

 ````

 This example first generates two vectors of 100 random integers.
-Then, it pairs up the corresponding elements of both vectors using the zip method and passes them to the `Batcher.single` method, which sums them.
+Then, it pairs up the corresponding elements of both vectors using the zip method and passes them to the `Batcher.single` method, which sums them up.
 Finally, it prints the result.